pluginsGLPI/doc/source/webhook/teams.rst

 -----

 ..
 Warning:: Following the end of O365 connectors, Microsoft is imposing a new method of setting up your webhooks using workflows.
-   This procedure must be implemented before 15 August.
-After this date, your webhooks will no longer be able to function.
+   This procedure must be implemented before August 15th.
+After this date, your webhooks will no longer function.
    Your webhooks used by incoming Webhooks (old method) will no longer be available

 ..
 Note:: The channel used must be public.
 Microsoft does not currently allow webhooks with Workflows from a private channel.